AVC in a Wired Network

 Match: any

-Displays the attribute-based QoS statistics and the configured policy maps on all interfaces.
+Use the show policy-map interface command to display the attribute-based QoS statistics and the configured policy maps on all interfaces.

-The following is a sample output for the policy-maps configured on all the interfaces:
+This sample output for the policy-maps configured on all the interfaces:

-Device# show policy-map interface gigabitEthernet 1/0/2
+Switch# show policy-map interface gigabitEthernet 1/2

 Service-policy input: attrib--rel-types